pcon0718/plex/README.md

 # Plex Cookbook

+## Requirements
+CentOS

+# Usage

-## Purpose
+## Quick Start
-To install the latest version of Plex using Chef.
+Add recipe to your run list to install the latest version of Plex media server.